CS205-Project/CS205-Spring2017-Projects/Tests/MPI_tests/README_INSTRUCTIONS.txt

 Overview of tests:

-These tests are testing building evacuation of 1000-20000 people in a building using Dijkstra's algorithm to calculate the nearest exit for everyone and then using simulated annealing to move people to the right exit to avoid congestion.
-It also uses MPI to communicate between threads for more efficient simulated annealing.
+These tests are for testing the building evacuation of 1000-20000 people using Dijkstra's algorithm to calculate the nearest exit for everyone and then using simulated annealing to move people to the least congested exits.
+It also uses MPI to communicate between threads for parallel simulated annealing.

 Note: all these tests run on 4 cores.
-You can change the number of cores in the build.sh file but then you also have to change the constant CORES in the dijkstra.c file.
+You can modify the number of cores in the build.sh file followed by a change to the constant CORES in the dijkstra.c file.

 Arrangement of files:
 build_mpiX.sh is the build script for the test file with X people.
 It used dijkstraX.c to create